SafeAILab/EAGLE/README.md

  	- **2x** faster than <a href="https://lmsys.org/blog/2023-11-21-lookahead-decoding/"><b>Lookahead</b></a> (13B).
  	- **1.6x** faster than <a href="https://sites.google.com/view/medusa-llm"><b>Medusa</b></a> (13B).
   	- provably maintaining the consistency with vanilla decoding in the distribution of generated texts.
-  	- trainable and testable on RTX 3090 GPUs within 1-2 days.
+  	- trainable (within 1-2 days) and testable on RTX 3090 GPUs.
 So even the GPU poor is affordable.
 	- combinable with other parallelled techniques such as vLLM, Mamba, FlashAttention, quantization, and hardware optimization.

 <p align="center">